AI model answers show what a user might see after asking a specific question in a tool like ChatGPT, Gemini, Claude, Grok or Google AI Overviews.

 looking only at whether the brand was mentioned

-skipping the context of the response
+skipping the context of the answer

 ignoring the brand’s position

-skipping sentiment
+skipping the sentiment

 not checking the competition

-no source analysis
+no analysis of sources

-not comparing between models
+no comparison between models

 ignoring incorrect information